wangleiphy/ml4p/projects/README.md

 ## 7. Three-body problem

-[Here](https://github.com/zaman13/Three-Body-Problem-Gravitational-System/blob/master/Python%20notebook%20files/Earth_Jupiter_Sun_system.ipynb) is a solver of gravitational three-body system.
-Due to the system’s chaotic nature, this kind of iterative calculations always have unpredictable and potentially infinite computational cost.
+[Here](https://github.com/zaman13/Three-Body-Problem-Gravitational-System/blob/master/Python%20notebook%20files/Earth_Jupiter_Sun_system.ipynb) is a solver of the gravitational three-body system.
+Due to the system’s chaotic nature, this kind of iterative calculation always has unpredictable and potentially infinite computational costs.

 Try to design a neural network trained by the data generated from this traditional solver, and see if you can accelerate the calculation.